FREQUENTLY ASKED QUESTIONS

 Why would I buy Graded VHS Tapes?

 With the collecting market booming and nostalgia hunger at an all-time high, we’ve focused on the most undervalued collecting segment, VHS.
 VHS are becoming harder and harder to find.
-Rarity and collectability go hand in, so collecting high end VHS will make for a great investment or great sentimental value, there’s something for everyone in this segment, we’ve created.
+Rarity and collectability go hand in hand, so collecting some high end VHS can make for a great investment or if you just want to collect a VHS special to you for sentimental value, there’s something for everyone in this segment.

 What do I do with my graded VHS Tape?